Zingo21/CraftDock/README.md

 Attach to the docker container using `docker exec -it <container-name> /bin/bash` To get to the CLI of the minecraft server, use `screen -r server`

+You can alternatively go directly to the CLI by doing `docker exec -it dank-minecraft-server screen -r server`and execute commands.

 From here on, you can now execute commands on the minecraft server

 To detach from the screen session use `CTRL + A` then `CTRL + D`